Sciatica Treatment

 305 McCaslin Blvd Ste 6 | Louisville CO

-What is Sciatica?
+What Is Sciatica?

-Sciatica occurs when the sciatic nerve—the longest nerve in the body—becomes irritated, pinched, or compressed in the lower back.
+Sciatica occurs when the sciatic nerve, the longest nerve in the body, becomes irritated, pinched, or compressed in the lower back.
 The most common cause is a herniated or bulging disc pressing on the nerve root.
 The sciatic nerve runs from the lower back, through the hips and buttocks, and down each leg, ending just below the knee.

 What Does Sciatica Feel Like?